Adverse Childhood Experiences

 While adversity can be a challenging part of your past, it doesn't have to define your present or future.

-You deserve to heal and recover from the effects of trauma.
+You deserve the space to heal and recover from the effects of trauma on your own terms.

-By exploring how your childhood experiences impact your current life, relationships, and well-being, you can:
+Explore how your childhood experiences impact your current life, relationships, and well-being:

 Develop greater self-awareness: Understand how your past influences your thoughts, feelings, and behaviors